 These aren’t just technical jobs, but require understanding and empathy for the employees conversing with the chatbots – otherwise those chatbots will not be aligned with the user needs, attitudes, and culture, and won’t deliver as they could and should.
 Good service desk staff, working now in direct relationship with these users, are best placed to have the skills, attitudes, and experience to deliver the right solutions.

-In addition, remember that while automation can deal with the expected, it can’t deliver the unexpected.
+In addition, remember that while automation can deal with the expected, it can’t deliver the unexpected changing IT support.
 There’s still be a role for people to step in when the unforeseen and unexpected happens.
 Understanding the Standard+Case approach, articulated so well by Rob England, will help you to see this.

 2. With all the new technology coming in, should I be looking for different skills when we are employing analysts?

 This question is closely aligned with the previous one, but takes the perspective to a manager’s level.
 My thoughts above apply here too, but maybe managers thinking about recruitment and staff development need a slightly longer-scale vision?

 It perhaps isn’t so much different skills that matter, more different attitudes, perhaps even a different culture.
 Instead of looking for those who can follow scripts and discuss and solve routine tickets, the human focus will be more on recognizing and dealing with exceptions, stepping in if (when?) the AI fails to deliver.
 So, a higher percentage of more interesting calls will have a corresponding need for innovation and interpretation.
 This is an area I’ve been talking about for a while in blogs like this one on Intelligent Disobedience.
 In this respect, a focus on empowerment and creating space for empowered staff to deliver is worth adopting and recruiting for.

 3. Do ticket deflection strategies undermine problem management when changing IT support?